bitquery/streaming-data-platform-docs/docs/examples/balances/tokenHolders-api.md

 -   `where: {Currency: {SmartContract: {is: "0x3ee2200efb3400fabb9aacf31297cbdd1d435d47"}}, Block: {Date: {after: "2023-02-01"}}}`: This parameter filters the results of the query based on the smart contract address "0x3ee2200efb3400fabb9aacf31297cbdd1d435d47" and the block date after "2023-02-01".
 The `Currency` field specifies the currency to filter by, and the `SmartContract` field specifies the smart contract address to filter by.
 The `Block` field specifies the block to filter by, and the `Date` field specifies the date to filter by.

 **Returned Data**
--   `BalanceUpdate { Address, Amount }`: This field specifies the address and amount of each balance update in the results.
+-   `Balance: sum(of: BalanceUpdate_Amount)`: This field specifies the address and the balance amount in the results.
 -   `Currency { Name }`: This field specifies the currency in which the balance is expressed.
 In this case, the `Name` of the currency is retrieved.

 Here's a sample of the response: